Pay Transparency and Gender Equality: Institutional setting

-The timing of publication works as follows: if a firm has at least 250 employees by the end of a financial year (April), it has to provide gender equality indicators by the end of the following financial year.
-Firms themselves must calculate their number of employees, using guidelines provided by the government.
-Importantly, they have to adopt an extended definition of employee that includes agency workers.
-Partners of firms are also included in the definition of employees, but should not be included in the calculation of the indicators.
-Finally, part-time workers have the same weight as full-time ones in the calculations.
+The timing of the publication of the equality indicators works as follows.
+Each year, if a firm has at least 250 employees by April 5th (the end of the financial year in the UK), it has to calculate the gender equality indicators as of that date, and publish them by the end of the following financial year.
+Firms themselves must calculate their number of employees using guidelines provided by the government.
+Importantly, they have to adopt an extended definition of an employee that includes agency workers.
+Partners of firms are also included in the definition of an employee but should not be included in the calculation of the indicators.
+Finally, part-time workers have the same weight as full-time workers in the calculations.

+The indicators that firms have to report include: the gender gap in the median (mean) hourly pay, expressed relative to men's pay; the gender gap in the median (mean) bonus pay, expressed relative to men's bonus pay; the proportion of male and female employees who receive any bonus pay; and the percentage of female employees in each quartile of a company's wage distribution.
+Table \ref{public_indicators} provides sample means of these indicators for 2017/18 and 2018/19.
+Note that in mid-March 2020 the transparency mandate was temporarily paused due to the Coronavirus outbreak, and firms were only asked to start publishing the equality indicators again in October 2021.
+Considering this, our main analysis focuses on the effects of the policy in the first two years since its introduction, though Appendix Table \ref{including 2020-21} shows that the results do not change when adding data for the financial years 2019/20 and 2020/21.